kallaway/100-days-of-code/log.md

 **Today's Progress**: Today also going through some codechef problems.

-**Thoughts** Tried to find the simplest logic possible for the competitive problem in codechef.
+**Thoughts**: Tried to find the simplest logic possible for the competitive problem in codechef.

 **Link(s) to work**
 1. [Buggy Calculator - Codechef_Problem](https://www.codechef.com/problems/BUGCAL)